 The "Clemson 8" Bataan Death March Challenge is open to the general public.
-We are looking at hosting an in-person race on Sat., March 12, 2022, along with a virtual race, March 11-18, 2023.
+We anticipate on hosting an in-person race at 9:00 am on Sat., March 11, 2023, along with a virtual race, March 11-18, 2023.
 The virtual race for high schools will be from March 11 - April 9.
 You can complete your own walk, run, bike, hike, swim, or ski in Clemson, S.C. or on your own course - in your own town.
 And, you can complete it in one day or throughout the eight-day period.
-Due to the pandemic, shirts could still be in short supply come February or March.
-Please consider registering as soon as possible so we can fulfill everyone's requested shirt size.
 Your participant packet will be mailed around February 20th (t-shirt or tank top, race medallion, lanyard, bib number, and window decal).
 There will be no prize money awarded to the top finishers if there is an in-person event.

 Donations can be made on-line during your registration or if you want a tax deduction, please contact Amy Craft at the Clemson University Foundation M-F from 8:00 am - 4:30 pm EST at 864-656-1240, email@example.com or mail a check to: Clemson University Foundation, Attn: Amy Craft, P.O.
 Box 1889, Clemson, SC 29633 On the for line, write: Bataan Endowment.

 If you would like to become a Race Sponsor, contact John Seketa at firstname.lastname@example.org or 864-903-1487 for more information.